johnae/relativity/README.md

 ## Description

 Please first note that this is incredibly __raw__, far from completed and will probably need a bit of redesign (I'd like to use more Luaisms in places if possible).
 There are some missing pieces still.
 It should be usable however.

 Relativity is sort of arel (https://github.com/rails/arel) but for moonscript/lua.
 As far as I know there is nothing like it (other than this) for Lua/MoonScript.
-This owes alot to the nodejs project called rel (https://github.com/yang/rel).
+This project owes alot to Rubys Arel and also to the nodejs project called rel (https://github.com/yang/rel).
 It also shares some caveats with that project, namely:

 * No database connections, it only builds queries.
 * Where ruby can do funky stuff, lua sometimes can.
 When possible Lua-isms are used, otherwise it's a method of some sort.

 The point of this (as with arel) is to ease the generation of complex SQL queries.
 This does NOT adapt to different RDBMS systems (yet at least).
-I only care about
+I only care about Postgres.
-Postgres.
 Shouldn't be that difficult to extend though.

 ## Lua compatibility

 To be honest, I'm only sure that this works properly with LuaJIT 2.x+.
 It should work with other Lua implementations too however - but I haven't tried.
 The CircleCI tests run on LuaJIT.
 The reason is that I'm only interested in LuaJIT (and OpenResty).
 Please test and help out if you feel like it.

+## Performance

+Query generation hasn't been benchmarked __at all__.
+I don't know whether there's a bottleneck, memory issue or something else hiding.
+I think there may be performance gains in increasing the amount of local use - a well known optimization for Lua.
+I'll hold off on any such optimizations until it's clear that they'd help.

 ## Usage